Sick of protein farts?

 Protein farts are smelly farts caused by protein supplements, not dietary protein.
 In other words, the type and amount of protein you consume does not matter.
 What matters are the other ingredients in your protein supplement.

 Just to reiterate, protein farting is a misnomer.
-Protein farts are actually caused by additives like emulsifiers, stabilizers, thickeners, artificial sweeteners, and flavors.
+Protein farts are actually caused by additives like emulsifiers, thickeners, sweeteners, and flavors.
 Ingredients like these look nothing like real food, so your gut does not know what to do with them.
 They therefore sit in your digestive tract for longer than food should, which causes one of two things to happen: either your intestines absorb extra water, resulting in diarrhea, or the partially digested food feeds your gut bacteria, which release gas.
 Extra gas is what causes bloating and flatulence.

 Here is a list of the most common food additives in protein powder: